jamiejackson/nmc_docker_tutorial/README.md

 sudo mount -t vboxsf -o uid=1000,gid=50 nmc /nmc exit
 ```

+## `docker run`

+By the end of the tutorial, you'll be using `docker-compose` instead of these direct `docker run` commands, but until you get to the `docker-compose` part, this is how to follow along.

 Because of the different base box (which isn't Ubuntu-based, as `phusion/baseimage` is), the `vhost.conf` path is different, so the `docker run` command's volume mount path looks different.